0 Items in Your Cart

 Skilled stenographers who receive additional training may learn to operate computer-aided transcription (CAT) systems—stenotype machines that are linked directly to a computer.
 Specialized computer software instantly translates stenographic symbols into words.
 This technology is most frequently used by real-time captioners or others doing computer-aided real-time translation in courtrooms, classrooms, or meetings.
+This area of specialization is also known as computer aided real-time transcription or communication access real-time translation (CART).
 The use of this technology requires a more sophisticated knowledge of computer systems and English grammar, along with enhanced technical skills.
 Other areas of specialization for stenographers include the following:

 Transcribing-machine operators listen to recordings (often through earphones or earplugs) and transcribe the material.
 They can control the speed of the recording so that they can type every word they hear at a comfortable speed.
 Transcribing-machine operators may also have various clerical duties, such as answering the telephones and filing correspondence.

 Technical stenographers may specialize in medical, legal, engineering, or other technical areas.
 They should be familiar with the terminology and the practice of the appropriate subject.
 For example, a medical transcriptionist must be a medical language expert and be familiar with the processes of patient assessment, therapeutic procedures, diagnoses, and prognoses.